 Yesterday, we looked at Jesus' words that teachers of the Law will do creative things when they enter the Kingdom of God.
 Paul is a perfect example of what Jesus was talking about.
-The first half of many of Paul's epistles contains many important theological truths; the second half is full of practical steps of how to carry out the great theological truths.
-Paul's letters and theology, while inspired by the Holy Spirit, are also a product of Paul's creativity, for the Spirit was able to use Paul's background, experience, and unique insight to mold and shape the new doctrine of the church that was based on Paul's Old Testament foundation.
-While Peter had the keys to the Kingdom, only Paul had the creativity that could receive, conceptualize, and explain the Spirit's vision for the Church.
+The first half of many of Paul's epistles contains important theological truths; the second half is full of practical steps of how to carry out those great theological truths.
+Paul's letters and theology, while inspired by the Holy Spirit, are also a product of Paul's creativity, for the Spirit was able to use Paul's background, experience, and unique insight to mold and shape the new doctrine of the Church that was based on Paul's Old Testament foundation.
+While Peter had the keys to the Kingdom, only Paul had the creativity that could receive, conceptualize, and explain the Spirit's vision for the Church—and today's passage is an example of Paul's creative insight.
 Do you see that your preparation determines how much of your creativity God can use for His purpose?
 Do you also see that your ability to visualize and create the new emanates from how well you have mastered the basics in your field of creativity and innovation?
 Are you willing to pay the price to become proficient enough to do something new?

-Lord, I have placed all the emphasis on revelation and creativity like Paul exhibited on the work of the Spirit, but today I see that the Spirit used someone who was prepared and primed to do the "new thing" that You were announcing.
-I want to be like Paul, but first I need to prepare like Paul so I can have older things in my storehouse of wisdom to join with the new things You will bring my way.
+Lord, I have placed most the emphasis on revelation and creativity like Paul exhibited on the work of the Spirit, but today I see that the Spirit used someone who was prepared and primed to do the "new thing" that You were announcing.
+I want to be like Paul, but first I need to prepare like him so I can have older things in my storehouse of wisdom to combine with the new things You will bring my way.